 What size paint chip is needed for lab analysis?

 Sample size does matter for Flame AAS.
 Four square inches, sampled through all the layers, down to the substrate, is best.
 For more information regarding sampling please visit: How to Take a Lead Sample.

 A lot of homeowners, business owners, and contractors are hesitant to pay the additional cost associated with professional testing.
 For the most accurate and reliable results, however, lab testing is always the best option, particularly if you plan to paint over the lead paint or remodel your home.

 While it’s not a bad idea to begin with an inexpensive DIY test, if you’re thinking of renovating, demolishing, or otherwise disturbing any paint in an older home or building, it’s a good idea to have the paint professionally tested.
 When it comes to the health of your family, workers, or tenants, it’s better to be safe than sorry.

 Choosing a Laboratory

 When entrusting your sample to a lab, choose one that participates in a nationally recognized quality program, such as the American Industrial Hygiene Association’s Environmental Laboratory Proficiency Analytical Testing Program (AIHA ELPAT) program or is accredited by an EPA-recognized agency, depending upon your needs.
-JSE Labs successfully participates in the AIHA ELPAT program and has submitted it’s application for full accreditation.
-For an AIHA ELPAT list of labs, please click here.
+JSE Labs successfully participates in the AIHA ELPAT program and in addition, has completed the ELLAP and as of Dec.
+2021 holds an accreditation for analysis of paint chips (AIHA: 163062).
+For a list of labs that have completed the ELLAP, please click here.